Table of Content Links

-- Make sure that you are eating enough calories in your day; this will help increase breastmilk quantity and quality in general.
+- Make sure you are eating enough calories in your day; this will help increase breastmilk quantity and quality.
 Use our calorie calculator for breastfeeding mothers.

 - Drink enough water and other fluids.
 Your body will need extra water to keep up with milk production while keeping you hydrated at the same time.

-- Always supplement with good essential fatty acids like omega 3, 6 and 9.
-These can be consumed in your diet by eating avocado, seeds, and nuts.
+- Always supplement with good essential fatty acids like omega 3, 6, and 9.
+Avocados, chia seeds, flaxseed, and walnuts contain Omega 3.

 Alcohol can decrease the release of the hormone Oxytocin, which is not good for the flow (let-down) of milk.
-Just one night of heavy drinking can dramatically decrease supply.
-BUT - the occasional glass of wine is okay.
+Just one night of heavy drinking can dramatically reduce supply.
+But - the occasional glass of wine is okay.

 Sage, Parsley, and Peppermint

-In small amounts these herbs will not affect your milk supply, for example, peppermint is used in some herbal preparations to decrease tummy cramps in moms and babies (even while breastfeeding).
-BUT - as soon as you start to consume larger amounts of these herbs, they can have a detrimental effect on your milk production.
-Stay away from large amounts of peppermint candies or parsley pesto!
-Sage tea is regularly used to decrease milk supply of those mothers who are weaning.
+In small amounts, these herbs will not affect your milk supply.
+For example, peppermint is used in some herbal preparations to decrease tummy cramps in moms and babies (even while breastfeeding).
+But - as soon as you start to consume larger amounts of these herbs, they can negatively affect your milk production.
+Stay away from large quantities of peppermint candies or parsley pesto!
+Sage tea is regularly used to decrease the milk supply of mothers who are weaning.

 Chasteberry is sometimes recommended to mothers with engorged breasts.
 This herb inhibits the secretion of Prolactin and should only be taken if you want to decrease milk production.
-Mothers who would like to decrease swelling and engorgement without decreasing supply can use Turmeric to combat inflammation instead.
+Mothers who want to reduce swelling and engorgement without decreasing supply can use Turmeric to combat inflammation.